How $6 billion in Ukraine aid collapsed in a government funding bill despite big support in Congress

 But the GOP senators left McConnell with the understanding the support for Ukraine funding overall would be lacking.

-A week before the deadline, McConnell told the Biden’s national security adviser, Jake Sullivan, on a Friday call that it “would be impossible” for Congress to pass the full $24 billion request, said the person familiar with the situation.
+A week before the deadline, McConnell told Biden’s national security adviser, Jake Sullivan, on a Friday call that it “would be impossible” for Congress to pass the full $24 billion request, said the person familiar with the situation.

 Instead, McConnell encouraged the White House to look “strongly” at whether it could rely on sending Ukraine aid through existing ways for transferring or reprogramming money in the short term, the person said.